 Psychological PMDD Symptoms

 PMDD can cause a wide range of psychological or mood-related symptoms.
-Like the physical symptoms, these tend to appear a few days before the onset of menstruation as well, lasting until it begins (x).
-Mood swings are commonly associated with menstrual cycles and PMS, but the mood-related symptoms in women with PMDD are much worse, disrupting daily activities and social relationships (x, x).
+It’s vital to understand these moods happen because your body is going through changes.
+Like the physical symptoms, these tend to appear a few days before the onset of menstruation, lasting until it begins.
+Most nutritional doctors look at your diet and see what if triggering these moods.
+Mood swings relate with menstrual cycles and PMS, but the mood-related symptoms in women with PMDD may be much worse, managing daily activities and social relationships. (x)

 - Trouble sleeping